 In the contact groups field that comes next, you can select contact groups to be notified regarding this test, for more information on contact groups please click here.

 Next you will see the “Test Locations” selection, here you can select the regions and locations that will carry out the testing on a paid plan.
+Be sure to select at least three locations if you are using specific locations – this will mean your tests always come from these locations, and is needed to support confirmation server checks.

 In the next section you can enable SSL Certificate monitoring by turning on “SSL Scanner”.